 The American Tinnitus Association states that the U.S. Centers for Disease Control estimates that nearly 15% of the population (approximately 50 million Americans) have some form of tinnitus.
 It also estimates that for 2 million people, the symptoms of tinnitus are extreme and debilitating.

-The cause of tinnitus can vary widely and include age-related hearing loss or hormonal changes in women.
+The cause can vary widely and include age-related hearing loss or hormonal changes in women.
 Downs explains, “As we age, we are more likely to have hearing loss, changes in hormones, thyroid issues, and other conditions that increase the likelihood of experiencing tinnitus.
 In my practice, I have also noticed a pattern of tinnitus emerging for women upon becoming an empty nester.
 The house is all of a sudden quiet along with a shifting role, and changes in personal relationships, and tinnitus is there.”

 Although tinnitus is more prevalent in older adults, it is not a natural part of aging.
 Downs says, “Tinnitus is often a signal or symptom of something else going on in the body.”